Awards, Scholarships and Bursaries

 The Sinai Health Excellence in Education Awards recognize the outstanding efforts of supervisors, preceptors, teams and leaders in clinical education who demonstrate excellence in creating a supportive and enriching environment for learners at Sinai Health.

 Nominations are accepted year-round.
-If you wish to make a nomination, please complete the form that is linked to the award and email it to [email protected].
+To make a nomination, complete the form linked to the award below.
 The criteria used to make the awards are listed on the forms.

 Distinguished Educator Award

-The Distinguished Educator Award (PDF) recognizes individuals who have gone above and beyond the call of duty in their contribution to student clinical education through their commitment, teamwork, interprofessional collaboration and innovation.
+The Distinguished Educator Award recognizes individuals who have gone above and beyond the call of duty in their contribution to student clinical education through their commitment, teamwork, interprofessional collaboration and innovation.
+Complete the Distinguished Educator nomination form to recognize an educator who has gone above and beyond in supporting learner education.

 Leadership in Education Award

-The Leadership in Education Award (PDF) recognizes individuals who have provided leadership in clinical education, helped foster a culture where clinical education is valued and supported others in their efforts to grow as teachers.
+The Leadership in Education Award recognizes individuals who have provided leadership in clinical education, fostered a culture where clinical education is valued and supported others in their efforts to grow as teachers.
+Complete the Leadership in Education nomination form to recognize an individual who demonstrates leadership in learner education and supports teaching excellence.

 Collaboration in Education Award

-The Collaboration in Education Award (PDF) recognizes a team, either in one profession or across professions, that has made an outstanding contribution to student education through their commitment, interprofessional collaboration and innovation.
+The Collaboration in Education Award recognizes a team, either within one profession or across professions, that has made an outstanding contribution to student education through its commitment, interprofessional collaboration and innovation.
+Complete the Collaboration in Education nomination form to recognize a team that has made an outstanding contribution to student education.